niclad/hpc-kmeans/README.md

 The number of observations to cluster is coded in the C files.
 To change the amount of observations clusters, change the variable `OBSERVATIONS` to either one of 100, 1000, 10000, 100000, and 1000000.
 The code will have to be recompiled.

+## Important Note

+This repository has never been maintained since this research has concluded.
+As such, there's a lot of bugs with the code that I no longer have the time to find or fix.
+If you run any of this code under `valgrind`, you're very likely to Valgrind, myself, and yourself cry.
+Otherwise, you're more than welcome to use this code for your own work... but you've been warned.